Geometric cycles and characteristic classes of manifold bundles: Homology of arithmetic groups: geometric cycles

 \subsection{Geometric cycles: the general strategy.}

 Fix an algebraic $\Q$-group $G$ such that $G(\R)$ is a semisimple Lie group without compact factors.
 We are interested in finding some nontrivial homology of a finite-index subgroup $\Ga<G(\Z)$.
-The particular subgroup $\Ga$ will not be important to us, and at several points we will replace $\Ga$ with a further finite-index subgroup (without changing the notation) to ensure that some geometric fact is true.
+The exact subgroup $\Ga$ will be (unfortunately) out of our control, and at several points we will replace $\Ga$ with a further finite-index subgroup (without changing the notation) to ensure that some geometric fact is true.

 We begin by describing the locally symmetric model for $B\Ga$.
 Choose a maximal compact subgroup $K<G(\R)$, and define $X=G(\R)/K$.
 The manifold $X$ is contractible and admits a $G(\R)$-invariant Riemannian metric of nonpositive curvature.
 Since $\Ga<G(\R)$ is discrete, it acts properly discontinuously on $X$ and each point-stabilizer in $\Ga$ is finite.
-We can replace $\Ga$ by a torsion-free, finite-index subgroup \cite[4.8.2]{morris}, so then $\Ga$ acts freely on $X$.
+We can replace $\Ga$ by a torsion-free, finite-index subgroup \cite[Thm.\ 4.8.2]{morris}, so then $\Ga$ acts freely on $X$.
 Then $Y=\Ga\bs X$ is a model for $B\Ga$.
 The manifold $Y$ may be noncompact, but it has finite volume (because arithmetic subgroups are lattices \cite[Thm.\ 1.3.9]{morris}).